 Download all figures.
 Sign in.

-You could not be signed in.
+go to link You could not be signed in.
 Sign In Forgot password?
 Don't have an account?
 American Historical Association members Sign in via society site.
 Sign in via your Institution Sign in.

 Purchase Subscription prices and ordering Short-term Access To purchase short term access, please sign in to your Oxford Academic account above.
 This article is also available for rental through DeepDyve.
 View Metrics.
 Email alerts New issue alert.
 Advance article alerts.
 Article activity alert.
 Receive exclusive offers and updates from Oxford Academic.

 Related articles in Google Scholar.
 Citing articles via Google Scholar.
 Could the temperature change?

 In states like Alabama, North Carolina, South Carolina and Georgia — all influential in the primary — black women under 54 outnumber black men of the same age group.
 And black women consistently vote for Democrats more than most other demographic groups.